awsdocs/amazon-lumberyard-user-guide/doc_source/cinematics-track-view-editor.md

 # Using the Track View Editor<a name="cinematics-track-view-editor"></a>

-The **Track View** editor is the primary tool to create and manage cinematic sequences\.
-A *[sequence](https://docs.aws.amazon.com/lumberyard/latest/userguide/ly-glos-chap.html#sequence)* is the content generated from the **Track View** editor for cutscenes or other canned animation triggers\.
+The **Track View** is the primary tool to create and manage cinematic sequences\.
+A *[sequence](https://docs.aws.amazon.com/lumberyard/latest/userguide/ly-glos-chap.html#sequence)* is the content generated from the **Track View** for cutscenes or other canned animation triggers\.
 When you create a sequence, this creates a component entity in the level\.
-The component entity stores all of the animation key data that you specified in the **Track View** editor\.
+The component entity stores all of the animation key data that you specified in the **Track View**\.

-If you want to generate cutscenes for games or create a script to trigger an animation, you can use the **Track View** editor to control cameras, component entities, global variables in a level, and so on\.
+If you want to generate cutscenes for games or create a script to trigger an animation, you can use the **Track View** to control cameras, component entities, global variables in a level, and so on\.

-**To create a sequence in the **Track View** editor**
+**To create a sequence in the **Track View****

 1. Do one of the following:
    + In Lumberyard Editor, choose **Tools**, **Track View**\.